robkremers/KafkaBasics/readme.txt

 - Add to .bash_profile KAFKA_HOME
 	- export KAFKA_HOME=/Users/rkremers/kafka/kafka_2.12-2.4.0/
 - Add to $KAFKA_HOME/config/server.properties:
 	- advertised.host.name=localhost 	# For test purposes.
+	- delete.topic.enable=true 			# In order to enable the deletion of topics (for the commands see below).

 Start up Zookeeper and Kafka:
 	$ cd ~/kafka/kafka_2.12-2.4.0/bin